softlayer/ember-style-guide/README.md

 This commenting structure **MUST** be used as a template when creating new Component, Controller, Mixin, or Route files.
 Route files will not contain all of the represented structures.
 The "[File Structure](#file-structure-2)" Section describes what should be placed in each section.
+The blueprints folder in this repo contains blueprints to override the default generators with this file structure.
+Just copy the blueprints folder to the top level of your Ember app, and it will override the default generators with their documented versions.

 ```
 ...({